Imagine a website based on a combination of an intuitive, easy-to-use blogging platform and the viral power of social media.

 You can take the same approach by asking people to follow you.

-Try including a call to action at the end of your stories for people to follow you if they've found your content valuable.
+Try including a call to action (here are some examples) at the end of your stories for people to follow you if they've found your content valuable.
 There's a fair chance that people reaching the end of your story have done, and so will be more tempted to follow.

 12. Set Your Preview Image